 The Ted Ashby is a replica ketch-rigged deck scow that takes out passengers for a 1-hour sail from the New Zealand Maritime Museum.
-Guests can sit back and relax, or help hoist the sails.
+Guests can sit back and relax or help hoist the sails.
 Either way, we loved the experience and the classic views of the city.

-This Auckland sailing opportunity is an additional fee for everyone over the museum entry even for Auckland residents (who enter the museum without a fee).
+This Auckland sailing opportunity is an additional fee for everyone over the museum entry, even for Auckland residents (who enter the museum without a fee).

-Check Bookme for discount Ted Ashby tickets
+Check for discounts and reserve your Ted Ashby tickets here

 Note that tickets include the museum entry (and often still come out cheaper, even for Auckland residents).